 At the heart of Harvard-Westlake, talented faculty and staff who are experts in their fields inspire curiosity and are committed to helping every student grow academically, socially, and personally.
 For Harvard-Westlake to recruit, retain, and support such extraordinarily talented educators, significant financial investment is a necessity.
 Donors who wish to support great teaching and coaching at Harvard-Westlake with a gift to the school may do so by supporting faculty salaries or professional development.

 Faculty Salary Endowments

 You can help the school to maintain its compensation and benefits package so it can strengthen its allure and aggressively recruit superior faculty and staff candidates via one of the following funds:

 - Named Endowed Junior Faculty Laureate: $250,000

-For more information about creating an endowed fund for faculty support, please contact Director of Major Gifts Jim Pattison at email@example.com.
+For more information about establishing a faculty & staff support endowment, please contact Director of Major and Planned Giving Cameron Pinckney at firstname.lastname@example.org.

 We also offer opportunities to establish an endowed fund to support specific student programs at Harvard-Westlake.
 Examples of such funds include the Brown Family Distinguished Speakers Fund, which provides an honorarium for notable lecturers and performers to visit Harvard-Westlake, or the Film Festival Endowed Fund, which provides annual funding for the WestFlix Film Festival, a premiere showcase for student filmmakers across California organized by Harvard-Westlake students.
 Named opportunities also exist to endow academic departments such as Visual Arts, Performing Arts, or Athletics, each of which is valued at $1,000,000 or more.

-For more information about establishing endowed funds for program support, please contact Director of Major Gifts Jim Pattison at firstname.lastname@example.org.
+For more information about establishing endowed funds for program support, please contact Director of Major and Planned Giving Cameron Pinckney at email@example.com.